petros-d/docs/docs/deployment-metrics.md

 You can hover over each bar to see the specific hour interval and the specific percentage of maximum memory that was used during peak usage.

-The value above the graph shows the memory usage over the last 24 hours.
+The value above the graph shows the peak memory usage across all workers over the last 24 hours.